sergeche/emmet-sublime/README.md

 # Emmet for Sublime Text 2 plugin

-Official Emmet (previously called _Zen Coding_) for Sublime Text 2 plugin.
+Official Emmet plugin (previously called _Zen Coding_) for Sublime Text 2.

 *Warning:* this plugin may not work at all in some OSes since it written in JavaScript and uses [PyV8](http://code.google.com/p/pyv8/) and [Google V8](https://developers.google.com/v8/) binaries to run.
 If you experience problems or editor crashes please [fill an issue](https://github.com/sergeche/emmet-sublime/issues).